watsonwork/watsonwork-echo/README.md

 [![Build Status](https://travis-ci.org/watsonwork/watsonwork-greeter.svg)](https://travis-ci.org/watsonwork/watsonwork-greeter)

-A Node.js example chatbot app that listens to a conversation and responds with greeting messages.
+A Node.js sample chatbot app that listens to messages posted to a space in IBM Watson Workspace and responds with greeting messages.

 The Watson Work platform provides **spaces** for people to exchange **messages** in conversations.
 This app shows how to listen to a conversation